Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Get-AzureRmContextAutosaveSetting.md

 ```

 ## DESCRIPTION
-Display metadata about the context autosave feature, including whterh the context is
+Display metadata about the context autosave feature, including whether the context is
-automaticallys aved, and where saved context and credential information cna be found.
+automatically saved, and where saved context and credential information can be found.

 ## EXAMPLES